spron-in/pbm-docs/source/initial-setup.rst

    .. important::

-      When using a filesystem storage, verify that the user running |PBM| is the owner of the backup folder.
+      When using a filesystem storage, verify that the user running |PBM| is the owner of the backup directory.
+The recommended user is ``mongod``, so it should be the owner of the backup directory.

       .. code-block:: bash

-         $ sudo chown pbm:pbm <backup_directory>
+         $ sudo chown mongod:mongod <backup_directory>

    See more examples in :ref:`pbm.config.example_yaml`.